MASS DATA BREACH

 SETTLEMENT OF THE CLASS ACTION

-The lead plaintiff recently reached a settlement agreement with NSW Ambulance to conclude the proceedings, which was approved by Chief Justice Ward of the Equity Division in the NSW Supreme Court on 9 December 2019.
-The NSW ambulance employees who are class members are entitled to a sum of damages for compensation for the data breach.
+The lead plaintiff reached a settlement agreement with NSW Ambulance to conclude the proceedings, which was approved by Chief Justice Ward of the Equity Division in the NSW Supreme Court on 9 December 2019.
+The NSW Ambulance employees who were class members were entitled to a sum of damages for compensation for the data breach.

-All class members should receive correspondence from us advising them of the result and how they can claim their payment.
-If you haven’t received this, or you’re not sure if you’re a class member, please contact Centennial Lawyers as soon as possible.
-Class members have until 10 June 2020 to make their claim.
+All class members should have received correspondence from us advising them of the result and how they could claim their payment.
+Class members had until 10 June 2020 to make their claim.

 You can read more about the settlement here.